crateio/distutils2/docs/source/distutils/extending.rst

 convenience.

-Most distutils command implementations are subclasses of the :class:`distutils.cmd.Command` class.
+Most distutils command implementations are subclasses of the :class:`distutils2.cmd.Command` class.
 New commands may directly inherit from :class:`Command`, while replacements often derive from :class:`Command` indirectly, directly subclassing the command they are replacing.
 Commands are required to derive from :class:`Command`.